 Funding & Key Terms: Grants of up to US$10,000, to support dissertation research expenses such as data collection (no institutional overhead, no researcher stipends) that will be incurred during the grant period or until degree completion (whichever comes first) and are required for award of the doctoral degree (Ph.D. or equivalent).

 The SRF recognizes that dissertation program structures vary, but suggests that applicants will have completed at least half of their home institution’s program requirements, including preliminary or qualifying requirements (such as coursework, comprehensive examinations/research proposal defense) prior to submitting an application.
 Ideal applicants will be sufficiently advanced in their doctoral programs to have well-defined dissertation plans and early enough in the execution of their dissertation work to benefit from the support of dissertation expenses and the SRF Dissertation Scholars Workshop that will be held during the first year of the grant period.
 Previous recipients of the SRF Dissertation Research Grant Program funds are not eligible to apply for additional funds.

-The SRF plans to name up to 15 SRF Dissertation Scholars and provide financial support up to US$10,000.
+The SRF plans to name a cohort of SRF Dissertation Scholars and provide financial support up to US$10,000 per grant awarded.

 SRF grant funds are available only for expenses as approved at the time of the proposal’s funding.
 While the SRF recognizes that doctoral students and their dissertation advisors/committees may determine that it is appropriate to change the execution of research during a dissertation, reviewers’ recommendations and SRF decisions are based on research design elements stated in the proposals.
 Similarly, grant funds are available only for approved expenses that remain part of doctoral students’ dissertation work; SRF dissertation grant funds are not available for post-dissertation research agendas.
 Determination of eligible and ineligible expenses rests with the SRF.